hpcaitech/ColossalAI/examples/images/diffusion/README.md

 - you can change the `--logdir` the save the log information and the last checkpoint

 ### Training config
-you can change the trainging config in the yaml file
+You can change the trainging config in the yaml file

 - accelerator: acceleratortype, default 'gpu'
 - devices: device number used for training, default 4